c014/Netgear/vul1.md

 ed2k://|file|`utelnetd`.avi|1231680512|172A71E184E99A501E6B9FD24A7019FD|
 ```

-Then, this function will call system function to execute the command "utelnetd":
+Then, this function call system function to execute the command "utelnetd":

 ![image](./img/2.png)

-Finally, the attacker can get the telnet shell.
+Finally, the attacker get the telnet shell.